Provide mechanism to set and enforce limits on job submissions, query rate, etc

 1 A workaround has been proposed/is in development to separate experiments into their own Jobsub servers/schedds, which will limit the area of effect, but is not really a solution.

-#1 Updated by Dennis Box over 1 year ago
+#1 Updated by Dennis Box almost 2 years ago

 I think all of these issues are addressed except possibly the large sandbox issue.
 Testing/tweaking of the cache duration parameters to find the sweet spot is needed